Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 SNAC (Serial Native Accessory Converter) is a standard adapter made for direct wiring.
 Each supporting core (SNES, Genesis, NES, and TG16) allows the original controllers for those specific consoles to work as originally wired with those cores only. https://github.com/blue212/SNAC

+## Do I need an IO board to get analog video output to my CRT?

+_Short answer:_ No.  You can use an HDMI to VGA adapter to do it.

+_Long answer:_ Use of an inexpensive HDMI to VGA adapter is supported in most cores through [Direct Video](Direct-Video).
+Search online and you will find many inexpensive options.

 ## Do I need the official USB Hub Add-On Board?